truefalse10/boolean-jekyll-template/README.md

 ## Used Technologies

-- Jekyll
+* Jekyll
-- Sass
+* Sass
-- Bower
+* Bootstrap 3
-- Bootstrap 3
+* Formspree

 ## Installation

-to install dependencies run `bower install`
+to run server, run `jekyll serve`

-to run server, run `jekyll server`
+if you have the gh-pages gem installed, then run `bundle exec jekyll serve`

 go to `localhost:4000`